ecp-ci/initial-ci-example/docs/contributing.rst

 Contributing
 ============

-The TrainingCi4Ecp site is using
+The TrainingCi4Ecp site is using BLT_ for configure, building and testing functionality and
 `reStructuredText (rst) <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_
 and `Sphinx <http://www.sphinx-doc.org/en/stable/tutorial.html>`_ for documentation.